 A robust mentoring system anchors each Shalini on her voyage of self-discovery.
-At every stage of the Fellowship, a Shalini has a supportive mentor giving her individual attention and counselling—this ensures that they receive the right guidance at the right moment.
-The special guidance received by each Shalini makes her strong, stable and confident.
+At every stage of the Fellowship, a Shalini has a supportive mentor giving her attention and counselling—this ensures that they receive the right guidance at the right moment.
+The personalized guidance received by each Shalini makes her robust, stable and confident.

 Youth that Give Back